mbkoltai/mbkoltai.github.io/_posts/blogposts/2025-12-26-cee-convergence.md

 Data for output per hour worked is sparser and missing for several non-OECD countries (mainly Africa and ex-USSR) before 2005; we analysed the data for those countries where it was available since 1995.
 The basic trends are similar to productivity per employed person and to GDP/GNI per capita.
 Again, the CEE countries had the biggest increase in absolute (constant USD) terms or as a % of the German/G7 level, followed closely by Asian economies, where the average is dominated by China.
-If we are looking at relative increase from the initia baselinele, then again Asia saw the largest increase (4.75x), again followed by CEE (2.4x).
+If we are looking at relative increase from the initial baseline, then again Asia saw the largest increase (4.75x), again followed by CEE (2.4x).
 Within CEE it is especially RO, PL, and the Baltics that showed strong convergence (+20-35%) towards the German level.
 In HU, CZ, SK and SI the increase was only around +6-8%, although CZ and SI were already at ~55% of the German level in 1995.
-The weighted average of CEE went from 36 to 55% of Germany's level, substantially less than if we look by output *per employee*, where CEE reached 75% of the DE level.
+The weighted average of CEE went from 36 to 56% of Germany's level, substantially less than if we look by output *per employee*, where CEE reached 75% of the DE level.
 This smaller increment for output per hour compared to per employee is also due to the fact that output per hour rose in Germany (+63%) much more than per employee (+22%), as parallel to rising (per hour) productivity in Germany annual working hours went down.
 In that sense, Germany is a very high bar for the labour productivity per hour metric, as its value was as high as the USA's in 2024.
 CEE convergence compared to the G7 (38→62%), Southern Europe (44→74%) was stronger, and CEE pulled away from Latin America (116→197%).